OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-objectives.md

 - Choose the best checksum function given a data corruption failure mode and a data integrity budget

 ## Security

-In order to create and maintain a high quality software, the user must implement an basic security system that can prevent attacks from getting information on your cunsumers.
+In order to create and maintain a high quality software, the user must implement an basic security system that can prevent attacks from getting information on your consumers.
 Within the security section, users are able to learn key concepts and techniques required to model an top of the line security system for an OS.

 ### Authentication

 Authentication is one of the most important topics covered in chapter 54.
 To display proficiency in this chapter, the reader must be able to tell the difference between authentication and authorization, give example on how to authentication by what you know, have, and are.
 Also the user have to be able to add it to an operating system.

 - Implement basic knowledge of agent, principal, credential, and object into an OS
 - Implement an working authentication by using sensitivity and hases as an basic concept